Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Cellular Security Risks

-Mobile devices often rely on a predefined list of authorized networks to prevent attachment to rogue base stations.
+\textbf{$\bullet$ Operator Whitelisting and PLMN Handling.} Mobile devices often rely on a predefined list of authorized networks to prevent attachment to rogue base stations.
 For connected vehicles, the enforcement of such Public Land Mobile Network (PLMN) whitelisting is especially important given the lack of user interaction or real-time alerting.
-Weak or inconsistent enforcement could allow an adversary to configure malicious setup that imitates a legitimate operator, causing the TCU to attach to an unauthorized network.
+Weak or inconsistent enforcement could allow an adversary to configure a malicious setup that imitates a legitimate operator, causing the TCU to attach to an unauthorized network.

 In this context, whitelisting refers not only to filtering of PLMN identifiers, but also to how the telematics unit interprets network selection rules during attachment and roaming.
 Improper handling may permit access to networks outside of the permitted roaming zones, or fail to validate changes in operator identity across layers such as PLMN, Tracking Area Code (TAC), and Evolved Absolute Radio Frequency Channel Number (EARFCN).
-These weaknesses could be used to initiate unauthorized connectivity, inject malformed configurations, or mislead the vehicle into accepting untrusted control messages.
+These weaknesses could be used to initiate unauthorized connectivity, inject malformed configurations, or mislead the vehicle into accepting/processing untrusted control messages.